lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/112_Colossians/Colossians.md

 2:6 As ye have therefore received Christ Jesus the Lord, so walk ye in him:
 2:7 Rooted and built up in him, and stablished in the faith, as ye have been taught, abounding therein with thanksgiving.
 2:8 Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.
-2:9 For in him dwelleth all the fulness of the Godhead bodily.
+2:9 For in him dwelleth all the fullness of the Godhead bodily.
 2:10 And ye are complete in him, which is the head of all principality and power:
 2:11 In whom also ye are circumcised with the circumcision made without hands, in putting off the body of the sins of the flesh by the circumcision of Christ:
 2:12 Buried with him in baptism, wherein also ye are risen with him through the faith of the operation of God, who hath raised him from the dead.